OAEC supports diverse communities to design their own regenerative systems at the regional and local scale.

 SOIL (Sustainable Organic Integrated Livelihoods) is a nonprofit organization based in Haiti that works to transform human waste into a resource by providing ecological sanitation and jobs for underserved communities lacking proper infrastructure.
 OAEC trained several SOIL staff members in a PDC at the International Permaculture Convergence (IPC11) in Cuba, and facilitated a collective permaculture design process with the SOIL staff in 2014 to design the SOIL ecology center and offices in the North of Haiti.

 One of the most powerful instruments of oppression has been to tear people away from the land.
-From the perspective of healing and rebuilding oppressed communities comes Liberation Permaculture – a read of Permaculture that is about self-reclamation, cultural survival and independence.
-A direct challenge to the current social, economic and political system, it asserts that oppressed people have the right to draw upon traditional methods of living in balance with their environment to design for community resilience and regain social, political and economic independence.
+From the perspective of healing and rebuilding dispossessed communities comes Liberation Permaculture – a read of Permaculture that is about self-reclamation, cultural survival and independence.
+A direct challenge to the current social, economic and political system, it asserts that people have the right to draw upon traditional methods of living in balance with their environment to design for community resilience and regain social, political and economic independence.
 This concept inspired a training program called “Permaculture for the People,” developed by OAEC and the Movement Generation Justice & Ecology Project (MG).

 The Permaculture Design program collaborated with the Case Grande High School in Petaluma to train 120 high school students (juniors and seniors) in permaculture design.
 The students then designed a 1-acre area in the middle of their campus to be an outdoor learning environment that included edible gardens, an outdoor kitchen, a recreational area, and an outdoor theater.
 The site and its activities were designed to connect to classroom activities of all subjects.
 OAEC staff facilitated this community permaculture design process.